First Time Home Buyer Programs in Chicago, Illinois

 Why does this attract buyers?

-Simply, it allows people to make their homes more energy-efficient without putting down a larger down payment; the amount is combined with your primary loan.
+Simply put, it allows people to make their homes more energy-efficient without a large down payment; the amount is combined with your primary loan.

-Since your lender can increase you loan to cover costs, monthly mortgage payment will increase slightly.
-However, the energy bills will be less costly, so you will end up saving money.
+Since your lender can increase your loan to cover costs, your monthly mortgage payment will increase slightly.
+However, the energy bills will cost less, and you will end up saving money in the long run.

-People are drawn to this option so they can make their homes cost-effective and energy-friendly.
-As well as the potential to increase their home value.
+People are drawn to this option because they can make their homes cost-effective and energy-friendly.
+It also has the potential to increase their home value.